xmartlabs/xmartlabs.github.io/_posts/2020-08-08-sign-in-with-apple-with-swiftui.md

 <img width="100%" src="/images/sign-in-with-apple-swiftui/downloadRegister.jpeg" />

-Once your domain has passed the verification and is registered to your account, a green checkmark will appear.
+You will see a green checkmark if your domain passes the verification:

 <img width="100%" src="/images/sign-in-with-apple-swiftui/checkDomain.jpeg" />

 ## Upgrading users to Sign in with Apple

-*Sign in with Apple* provides multiple benefits to users who could want to start using it.
-If these users were registered in our app using another login system they were going to lose their account information and we would have repeated users in our app.
-Apple introduced in iOS 14 a new API to help users upgrade to Sign in with Apple ensuring the user to maintain their account information and preventing the duplication of accounts.
+*Sign in with Apple* provides multiple benefits to current app users as we have discussed, so at a certain point some app users would be interested in start using Sign in with Apple over its current authentication system.
+Before iOS 14, there wasn't a simple way to do so, normally we ended up losing their account information or having a duplicated user.

-Also, this API provides you the support of adding your UI in case in which security verification should be completed before asking for a Sign in with Apple credential.
+iOS 14 introduced a new API to help users migrate to Sign in with Apple.
+This new API provides you the support for adding your custom UI in case any custom security verification needs to be completed before asking for a Sign in with Apple credential.

 ## Aspects to keep in mind